-The following table summarizes purchases of our ordinary shares made by or on behalf of us or any of our "affiliated purchasers" as defined in Rule 10b-18(a)(3) under the Securities Exchange Act of 1934, as amended, during each fiscal month during the three-month period ended June 30, 2024:
+The following table summarizes purchases of our ordinary shares made by or on behalf of us or any of our "affiliated purchasers" as defined in Rule 10b-18(a)(3) under the Securities Exchange Act of 1934, as amended, during each fiscal month during the three-month period ended September 30, 2024:

 - This table does not include ordinary shares that we withheld in order to satisfy tax withholding requirements in connection with the vesting and release of restricted stock units.
 All the ordinary shares reported in this column were purchased pursuant to our publicly announced share repurchase program. - 2.
 Average price paid per ordinary share includes brokerage commissions. - 3.
-The ordinary shares reported in the table above were purchased pursuant to our publicly announced share repurchase program.
-On November 8, 2016, we announced that our board of directors had authorized the use of up to \$300 million to repurchase our ordinary shares.
-In November 2018, December 2018, and October 2019, our board of directors increased the existing share repurchase program authorization by \$320.0 million, \$400.0 million, and \$500.0 million, respectively, thereby increasing the total amount authorized for repurchase of ordinary shares having an aggregate purchase price of up to \$1.5 billion, exclusive of any brokerage commissions.
-Under this program, which has no expiration date, we may repurchase ordinary shares from time to time on the open market.
-Such repurchases may be pursuant to Rule 10b-18 or Rule 10b5-1 agreements as determined by our management and in accordance with the requirements of the Securities and Exchange Commission.
-The timing and amount of repurchases will depend on a variety of factors, including the price of our ordinary shares, alternative investment opportunities, restrictions under our credit agreement, corporate and regulatory requirements and market conditions.
-The share repurchase program may be modified, suspended or discontinued at any time without prior notice. - 4.
-The dollar amount shown represents, as of the end of each period, the approximate dollar value of ordinary shares that may yet be purchased under our publicly announced share repurchase program, exclusive of any brokerage commissions.
-The timing and amount of repurchases will depend on a variety of factors, including the price of our ordinary shares, alternative investment opportunities, restrictions under our credit agreement, corporate and regulatory requirements and market conditions, and may be modified, suspended or otherwise discontinued at any time without prior notice.
+On July 31, 2024, we announced that our board of directors had authorized the use of up to \$500.0 million to repurchase our ordinary shares, or the New Repurchase Program.
+Under the New Repurchase Program, which has no expiration date, we may repurchase ordinary shares from time to time by any methods and/or structures permitted by applicable law.
+The timing and amount of repurchases will depend on a variety of factors, including the price of our ordinary shares, alternative investment opportunities, restrictions under our outstanding credit agreement and the indenture for our Secured Notes, corporate and regulatory requirements and market conditions.
+The New Repurchase Program may be modified, suspended or discontinued at any time without our prior notice.
+The ordinary shares reported in the table above were purchased pursuant to the New Repurchase Program.
+The New Repurchase Program replaces and supersedes the share repurchase program authorized by our board of directors in November 2016, which, as of July 25, 2024, the date it was replaced and superseded by the New Repurchase Program, had authorized the repurchase of ordinary shares having an aggregate purchase price of up to \$1.5 billion, exclusive of any brokerage commissions, or the Old Repurchase Program.
+On July 25, 2024, the amount remaining authorized for repurchase under the Old Repurchase Program was \$47,475, exclusive of any brokerage commissions, which amount is included in the \$500.0 million authorized for repurchase under the New Repurchase Program. - 4.
+The dollar amount shown represents, as of the end of each period, the approximate dollar value of ordinary shares that may yet be purchased under the New Repurchase Program, exclusive of any brokerage commissions.